lordmadi/python_ms1_lp/module_1/Content/unit_2/lessons/03_control_flow_loops/04_break_and_continue.md

         print("Hello Adam, welcome to the app")
         break
 ```
 This program asks the user to input his name.
 It keeps looping till a user inputs the string `Adam`.
 If the input is `Adam`, the loop will exit.
-If the input is anything different from `Adam`, the loop will re-run again and the input prompt will show up.
+If the input is anything different from `Adam`, the loop will re-run and the input prompt will show up again.

 ## The `continue` Statement